Updated August 2020

-This is despite extensive regulation, the many tips and tools available for you to find a good financial adviser.
-Let alone the wealth of sites that compare, rate and award people and products in the financial planning and investment industries (see Days 9 and 10).
+This is despite financial planning licensing, extensive regulation, the many tips and tools available for finding a successful and trustworthy financial adviser.
+Let alone the hundreds of sites that compare, rate and award people and products in the financial planning and investment industries (see Guru Cops and the BiG Challenge Days 9 and 10 )

-So, if it’s so hard to get good advice from a licenced planner, how can you find and rate investing information and advice from unregulated or unlicensed, so called experts or gurus?
+It’s hard to get good advice from a licensed planner, how can you find and rate investing information and advice from unregulated or unlicensed, so called experts or gurus?

 You can compare quantitative data and ‘success’ fairly easily when you look at the financial performance of a company, share, fund or product.
-But how do you compare the success of other, often more qualitative, wealth creation vehicles, business or property investing strategies?
+But how do you compare the success of other, often more qualitative, wealth creation vehicles, business, share and share trading, and property investing strategies?

-Many of the tips and tools to help you choose financial advisers we saw in Day 9 and 10, will also help you rate and compare these other providers, such as their:
+There are many sites, tips and tools to help you choose financial advisers (see Day 9 and 10).
+They’ll also help you rate and compare these other providers, their: